thestubborndev/finance_tracker_server/README.md

     },
 },
 ```
-So if we just generated the `accessToken` for our Chase Bank account, we would set the environment variable `export PLAID_ACCESS_TOKEN_FOR_CHASE_ACCOUNT=[your-chase-access-token]`.
+So if we just generated the `accessToken` for our Chase Bank account, we would set the environment variable `PLAID_ACCESS_TOKEN_FOR_CHASE_ACCOUNT`.
 We should also make sure that we have a record in the 'Assets' table in our **Finance Tracker** base on Airtable with the name: 'Chase Bank Balance'.
 This way, the server knows which record to update in Airtable with the account balance.
 You can add multiple `accessToken` to Airtable record name pairs to `airtableAssetNameToAccessToken`, allowing you to update multiple account balances.

 **Note:** If you don't want to activate balance updates, simply do not add a Plaid clientId or secret.